KEINOS/parsedown-extension_table-of-contents/README.md

       - Option argument `$type_return`: `string` or `json` can be specified. (`string`=HTML(default), `json`=JSON)
       - Alias method: `contentsList(string $type_return)`
   - Other Methods:
-    - All the public methods of `Parsedown` are available to use.
+    - All the public methods of `Parsedown` and/or `Parsedown Extend` are available to use.
+  - Note: As of v1.1.0 the old alias class: `Extension()` is deprecated.

 ## Online Demo